-- Life requires a structural compartment separate from the external environment in which macro molecules can perform unique functions in a relatively constant internal environment.
+- Life needs a structural compartment separate from the external environment in which macromolecules can perform unique functions in a relatively constant internal environment.

-- Most living things are made of cells.
-Cell structure varies according to its function.
+- Most of the living things are made up of cells.
+Cellshapes are different according to their functions.

-Plant and animal cells differ in size, shape and structure (plants cells are usually larger than animal cells).
+Plant and animal cells may be differ in size, shape, and structure (plant cells are usually bigger than animal cells).

-- Cells range in size from a few micrometers to several centimeters
+- Different Cells range in different sizes, from a few micrometers to many centimeter.

-- A large surface-to-volume ratio is beneficial, as cell structure increases, the volume grows more rapidly than surface area.
+- A large surface-to-volume ratio is useful, as cell size rises or increases, the volume grows more quickly than the surface area.

-- The larger the structure of a cell, the faster a cell can take in substances and remove waste products.
+- The larger or bigger the surface area of a cell, the quickly a cell can get in substances and get rid of waste product.

-- Whereas large internal volume relative to surface area makes it more difficult to transport materials into and out of the cell.
+- While large or big internal volume comparative to surface area makes it more difficult to transport materials or substances into and out of the cells.

-- Presence of cellulose cell wall which is firm and rigid so gives the shape to the cell.
+- Cell wall is composed of cellulose which is firm and stiff so it gives and maintain the shape of the cell.

 - Cell wall is fully permeable.

-- Plant cell is also surrounded by cell membrane which is partially permeable.
+- Plant cell is also surrounded by a partially permeable membrane called cell membrane.

-- A large permanent central vacuole that take up a large part of the interior of plant cell contain cell sap helps to maintain the turgidity in the cell.
+- A big permanent central vacuole that take up a large part of the internal of plant cell.
+It contains cell sap that helps to maintain the turgidity of the cell.

-- Presence of starch which is a stored food present in form of grains in cytoplasm.
+- Starch which is a stored food present in cytoplasm in form of colourless grains.

-- Irregular in shape because cell wall is absent but it contains cell membrane which holds the cell together and controls the substances entering and leaving the cell.
+- It contains cell membrane which grips the cell together and controls the substances entering into and leaving out the cell.

-- Vacuoles are many but small and temporary.
+- Many small Vacuoles are present but they are temporary.